SumoLogic/sumologic-docker-logging-driver/DEVELOPER.md

 ```bash
 $ sudo bash ./plugin_install.sh
 ```
-If everything goes fine, you can verify the plugin correctly installed with:
+If everything goes fine, you can verify that the plugin is correctly installed with:
 ```bash
 $ docker plugin ls
 ID                  NAME                DESCRIPTION                 ENABLED